ppy/osu-wiki/wiki/Tournaments/GTS/AGTS_2020/en.md

 ### Mappool instructions

 1. There will be separate mappool for each stages.
-2. The Qualifiers pool will be different from all the other round as it will have a format of 2 NoMod, 1 Hidden, 1 HardRock, and 1 DoubleTime maps.
+2. The Qualifiers pool will be different from all the other round as it will have a format of 2 NoMod, 1 Hidden, 1 Hard Rock, and 1 Double Time maps.
 3. The loser's bracket will play on the same mappool as the winner's bracket of the same weekend.
-4. Each mappool consists of 6 brackets: NoMod, Hidden, HardRock, DoubleTime, FreeMod, and Tiebreaker.
+4. Each mappool consists of 6 brackets: NoMod, Hidden, Hard Rock, Double Time, FreeMod, and Tiebreaker.
 5. The Group Stage mappool will consist of 14 maps, the Round of 16 and the Quarterfinals will consist of 15 maps, the Semifinals, the Finals, and the Grand Finals will consist of 16 maps.
-6. The size of the Hidden, HardRock and DoubleTime brackets will be 2 until Semifinals, where it increases to 3 for the rest of the tournament and 3 for the FreeMod bracket in all stages.
+6. The size of the Hidden, Hard Rock and Double Time brackets will be 2 until Semifinals, where it increases to 3 for the rest of the tournament and 3 for the FreeMod bracket in all stages.
 7. The FreeMod bracket is played with FreeMod activated.
-Every individual player can pick **Hidden, HardRock, or both.
+Every individual player can pick **Hidden, Hard Rock, or both.
 At least one player of each team must have at least one mod activated**.
 8. The Tiebreaker will be played under FreeMod conditions but it won't be mandatory pick.
 9. The mappool for each stage will be showcased in the [GTS' channel](#links) a week before.